syengo254/react-deploy-firebase/README.md

-# A React App That is Deployed to Firebase via Github Actions
+# A React App + Django App That is Deployed to Firebase & Heroku via Github Actions
-This is a proof-of-concept app to deploy a rect based app to firebase hosting using github actions.
+This is a proof-of-concept app to deploy a react based app to firebase hosting using github actions together with a django app to heroku.

 ## License
 Free.
 Use as you wish.